 The Union is led by a team of Officer Trustees who are elected every year by the students of Imperial.
-They work full time at the Union and either take up their role after their studies have concluded or take a year out of their studies to represent and work full-time at the Union, representing the voices of students in the Union, the university and the wider community.
+They work full time at the Union and either take up their role after their studies have concluded or take a year out of their studies to represent the voices of students in the Union, the university and the wider community.

-The Officer Trustees represent students in a variety of roles, including Education, Welfare, Finance & Service and Activities Clubs & Societies.
+The Officer Trustees represent students in a variety of roles, including Education, Welfare, and Activities.
 These elected students are here to represent your views as a student body - do make sure you get in touch with them if there's something you would like to discuss or change.